 Quest 64 is considered an RPG.
 There is no party system or intense number crunching that is characteristic of the genre, with no reaction based gameplay in the overworld and all battles are turn based.

 There is a larger world map that offers a variety of terrain and features.
 Monster encounters can happen anywhere barring towns.
 Towns are similar to those seen in other RPGs, containing Non-Playable Characters that forward the story and flesh out the game world, and places where resources can be acquired.

 Brian has Hit Points and Magic Points (HP and MP) which govern his behavior in battles.
 Hit Points make up Brian's life, and should they be depleted, Brian will be returned to the last save (saves are made at inns) with 1 HP (HP can be recovered at the inn).
 Magic points allow Brian to use specific skills, and should the MP be depleted, skills cannot be used.
 Brian can recover MP by initiating physical attacks.

 There are four types of skills that can use and they correspond to four elements: Earth, Wind, Fire, and Water.
 Each type of skill has a variety of skills associated with them, all of which are appropriate to specific circumstances encountered in battle (distance, type of enemy, etc).

 Experience is accumulated through behavior in battles.
 This happens in three respects.
-When you attack you increase your attack level.
+When Brian attacks he increases his attack level.
 Agility is increased by avoiding enemy attacks, and defense is increased by being hit by enemies.
 Other than these three aspects there is no level up system that is found in other RPGs.